Home » How Can MBR Technology Improve Your Wastewater Treatment Operation?

 Sludge Management – The sludge that emerges as a byproduct of the biological treatment process must be managed and, more than likely, disposed properly.
 This management process is subject to local/state regulations.

-How to Assess Your Own MBR Needs
+Assessing Your Own MBR Needs and Applications

 Is MBR right for your business?
 It’s a basic question, but it’s important and it provides your team a chance to scrutinize your own wastewater treatment capacities against a backdrop of encroaching regulations, emerging technologies, and growth opportunities.